 Prior to the formation of the Inklings, Tolkien founded another informal literary club called the Kolbítar, or “Coalbiters”, which was dedicated to reading and studying the Norse and Icelandic sagas.
 The name is, of course, from the Old Norse kol “coal” + bítr “biter, eater”.
 A coalbiter, sometimes called an ash lad, is a kind of stock character in the northern sagas, a young man seen as a layabout and ne’er-do-well by his kin because of his love of whiling away the hours near the fire, sitting so close that he practically “bites the coals”.
 However, the coalbiter is an abstract free-thinker compared to his conventional kin, and when adventure inevitably comes calling, the coalbiter succeeds where his kin fail.
 Per Gynt from Norwegian folklore is an example of this kind of character.
 In The Lord of the Rings, the coalbiter archetype could be seen to be represented by Sam and, especially, in The Hobbit by Bilbo — but because of the Old Norse name I couldn’t help but think “dwarf” for this outfit.
 It seemed like a good concept for an autumn-themed post — maybe something to wear to the upcoming Harvestmath festival — incorporating the seasonal colours of black and orange, which also reflect the hues of flame and coal.
 I was also pleased to find a customised use for the Helm’s Deep pre-order boots, which like most pre-order cosmetics, cannot be dyed.

-- Head: Thick Quilted Hat (crafted or world drop), grey
+- Head: Thick Quilted Hat (looted — general world drop; or crafted — tailor T2), grey

-- Back: Cloak of Shadow and Flame (Volume 2 Book 6 epic quest instance drop), black
+- Back: Cloak of Shadow and Flame (looted — epic Volume 2, Book 6, Chapter 8: New Devilry/Gwathnor), black

-- Chest: Extravagant Festival Robe (Yule festival quest reward), rust
+- Chest: Extravagant Festival Robe (quest reward — Yule festival Gain and Glory: Assist the Rich), rust

-- Hands: Blade of the West Gauntlets (medallion barter reward — Champion’s In Their Absence set), white
+- Hands: Lesser Blade of the West Gauntlets (bartered — Harndirion novices quartermaster/tier 1 difficulty Champion armour), white

-- Feet: Boots of the Hammerhand (Helm’s Deep pre-order reward), default
+- Feet: Boots of the Hammerhand (pre-order — Helm’s Deep), default

 Tips: A ceremonial version of the Cloak of Shadow and Flame can be purchased at the LOTRO Store.
-The gloves from the Captain and Warden In Their Absence sets have the same appearance as the Champion gloves used in this outfit.
+The shoulders from the other two Minstrel’s Rise of Isengard sets, as well as the shoulders from the Lore-master and Rune-keeper Rise of Isengard sets (all available at the Ox-clan merchant camp), all share the same appearance as the shoulders used in this outfit.
+The gloves from the Captain and Warden sets from the Harndirion novices quartermaster also have the same appearance as the Champion gloves used in this outfit.

 You may also like: